.NET 7: What's new in ASP.NET Core?

 Rate limiter

 .NET 7 provides a rate limiter middleware for setting rate limiting policies.
-Web apps can configure these policies in Program.cs
+Web apps can configure these policies in Program.cs and then use them with API endpoints.

 - Fixed window